meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--ignore-missing-snapshot`
 **Default value**: `false`

-Prevents a MeiliSearch instance from throwing an error when the path supplied to `--import-snapshot` does not point to a valid snapshot file.
+Prevents a MeiliSearch instance from throwing an error when `--import-snapshot` does not point to a valid snapshot file.

 This command will throw an error if `--import-snapshot` is not defined.

-This option is not available as an environment variable.
+*This option is not available as an environment variable.*

 ### Ignore snapshot if DB exists